lakejs/lake-docs/reference/dropdown.md

 ### node <Badge type="info" text="Read only" />

-An element to which the contents of the dropdown are appended.
+The DOM element that contains the dropdown's contents.

 * Type: [Nodes](/reference/nodes.md)